Bridging the retiree healthcare gap

 Unfunded defined benefit promises can create unsustainable open-ended obligations that threaten long-term fiscal viability.

-Medicare is not enough
+Medicare may not be enough

 A total benefits approach creates better outcomes